ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_map/README.md

 * Click "Save" to save the settings.
 * Verify by viewing the entity.

+## Credits
+"Nexteuropa map" is provided by DG Connect's web team.
+Authors: Boris DOESBORG, Cedric ALLEN, Luca ARNAUDO "Maps" is provided by DG Communication's Webtools team.
+Acknowledgements: Laurent Jacques CORVELEYN, Christophe BRAIJE, Hannes REUTER The feature has been proposed for generic use to the product owners of Next Europa.

-## Copyrights
+## Copyright
-* Maps are provided by the Webtools team
-* Background maps available in the Webtools feature can only be used on European Commission and inter-institutional websites
+* Background maps available in the Webtools feature can only be used on European Commission and inter-institutional websites.
+For more info:  Laurent Jacques CORVELEYN (COMM)
 * Boundaries of countries and NUTS regions are copyright EuroGeographics and copyright UN-FAO and are for Inter-Institutional use only.
-* Nexteuropa map is made by DG Connect's web team

-## Contact persons
-* ARNAUDO Luca (CNECT) <Luca.ARNAUDO@ec.europa.eu>, DG Connect
-* DOESBORG Boris (CNECT-EXT) <Boris.DOESBORG@ext.ec.europa.eu>, DG Connect
+For more info:  Hannes REUTER (ESTAT)

 ## Contributed modules
 * Geofield http://drupal.org/project/geofield